 FTC Issues Rules For Disclosure Of Ads By Social Media Influencers

-Open up Instagram and there's a big chance you'll come across a post about an influencer's experience with a new lotion or a fancy restaurant.
+Open up Instagram, and there's a big chance you'll come across a post about an influencer's experience with a new lotion or a fancy restaurant.
 At the very bottom of the post, there's a hashtag, #ad, to divulge that you just read a paid endorsement.

 That's not enough, the Federal Trade Commission says, in a publication released Tuesday.